sourcebots/docs/docs/kit/servo-board.md

 For the servo board to operate correctly, you must connect it to the 12V power rail from the power board.
-A green LED will light next to the servo board 12V connector when it is correctly powered.
+A green LED will light next to the servo board 12V connector when it is correctly powered and the 8 outputs on the left-side of the board can be used.

+To use the 4 auxillary outputs on the right-side of the board, 5V needs to be connected to the auxillary input.

 ## Case Dimensions